Beaumont Brain Injury Lawyers

 While a TBI stems from some kind of external force to a person’s skull, an acquired brain injury is the result of damage that occurred after birth.
 The most common causes of acquired brain injuries are events like near-drownings, strokes, heart attacks, tumors, or medical conditions affecting the brain.\

 What is the Glasgow Coma Scale?

 The Glasgow Coma Scale (GCS) is the neurological scale that assesses the impairment of the conscious state of a brain injury victim.
-The three measures used to score responses are eye opening, best motor response, and best verbal response.
-Eye opening has four grades, verbal response has five, and motor response has six.
+The three measures used to score responses are eye-opening, best motor response, and best verbal response.
+Eye-opening has four grades, the verbal response has five, and the motor response has six.
 A total patient score of 14 (on the original scale) or 15 (on the modified schedule) signifies a healthy individual, while a total patient score of 3 indicates deep unconsciousness.

 Brain Injury Statistics

 The Centers for Disease Control and Prevention (CDC) reported that TBIs resulted in approximately 2.5 million emergency department visits and 282,000 hospitalizations in the United States in 2013.
 Nearly 50,000 people died from TBIs in 2013.

 According to the CDC, the leading cause of TBIs in 2013 fell with 47% of emergency department visits.
 The next most common cause was being struck by or against objects with 15% and then motor vehicle accidents with 14%.